daryl-ramdin/coursework-seq2seq/README.md

-This project is my coursework project while at university.
+This project is my coursework on sequential analysis while doing my Masters at City, University of London.
 It creates a seq2seq based chatbot using Gated Recurrent Units (GRU).
 It looks the examine the impact of the following:

   GRU Tuning: